bixb922/crank-organ/doc-software/README.md

 For MIDI over serial, it will be best that you only include the MIDI note numbers that your configuration really has, and leave the unused MIDI positions of the board with a blank MIDI note number.
 This will speed up the tuning.

+See the hardware section for connection diagramos for MIDI output over a 5 pin DIN connector.

 ## Available GPIO pins
 This page provides summary of available GPIO pins.
 The summary is updated when loading the page or after saving changes.
 This is an example: